godunko/adawebpack/README.md

 Setup GNAT Community 2021 for ARM to default location.

+Latest known good revision of GNAT-LLVM compatible with GNAT Community 2021 is 1d76aa3a057a8fa8d267fc1c5a75d0c729c48840.

 Unpack source code of the GNAT Community 2021 and use it at next step as source code of the compiler.

 Setup GNAT-LLVM development environment, see